emacsmirror/go-prettify-mode/README.md

 # `go-prettify-mode.el`
-It is a minor mode for Emacs that replaces several Go statements, e.g. `if err != nil`, blocks with 1 code and `range` statement to make them shorter and more informative using overlays.
+It is a minor mode for Emacs that replaces several Go statements, e.g. `if err != nil`, blocks with 1 code, `range` statement and hide types in anonymous functions.
+All these make a code shorter and more informative using overlays.

 __Before:__